 Note: a special type of FISH is applied for the temporary gene expression pattern within cells by using the RNA as the template for the FISH.

 Advantages of FISH:

-Cell culture process is not needed for performing FISH which is one of the most important advantages of it.
+The cell culture process is not needed for performing FISH which is one of its most important advantages.
 In the conventional karyotyping method, scientists must have to culture chromosomes and arrest them on metaphase, however, cell culturing has several limitations.

 The cell culture takes more time, approximately 3 to 4 days and the chance of contamination is higher as well.
 Contrary, the fluorescence in situ hybridization method is rapid and the chance of contamination is negligible.

 Another advantage of FISH is it allows the analysis of the nondividing cells such as solid tumor cells.
-If cells are not dividing, we can not culture it using the conventional karyotyping method.
+If cells are not dividing, we can not culture them using the conventional karyotyping method.

 The cross-reactivity rate of the FISH probes is also very low.